ewoodbury/spark-template-scala-2.13/README.md

 1. Compile with `sbt compile`
 2. Run tests with `make test`
-3. Run the sample application with `sbt "runMain com.example.SparkApp"`
+3. Run the sample application in Spark local mode with `sbt "runMain com.example.SparkApp"`

 ### Code Quality